General Registration Policies

 Online Bachelor of Science Degree Certificate Options

-The modular design of the SPS online Bachelor of Science degree programs enable students to choose one concentration (out of three choices) in their major in addition to the eight core courses.
+The modular design of the SPS online Bachelor of Science degree programs in Enterprise Leadership, Health Sciences, Information Systems, Social Sciences, and Strategic Communication enable students to choose one concentration in addition to the eight core courses.
 As the concentrations are focused on applied knowledge that will be relevant to workplace needs, students can thus customize their program to match their desired professional path.
 A concentration is synonymous with a certificate, but the term concentration is used to denote a group of related courses within a degree program as part of major course requirements.

 Undergraduate Certificates

 Undergraduate Certificate (no degree).
-Undergraduate certificate programs consist of academic course work in four units and are available for students who have not completed an undergraduate degree but are seeking to gain knowledge and skills for professional advancement.
-Upon successful completion, a certificate is awarded.
+Undergraduate certificate programs consist of academic course work in four units.
+Undergraduate certificates are available for students who have or have not completed an undergraduate degree and are seeking to gain knowledge and skills for professional advancement.
+Upon successful completion of the program, a certificate is awarded.

-Undergraduate certificate course work cannot duplicate any of the major core and concentration courses within the Bachelor of Science degree, and cannot be applied to meet major core and concentration requirements within the Bachelor of Science degree.
+Undergraduate certificate courses that are transferred cannot duplicate any of the major core and concentration courses within the Bachelor of Science degree, and cannot be applied to meet major core and concentration requirements within the Bachelor of Science degree.
 In cases where the content of the certificate matches one of the concentrations within a degree, students must choose another concentration to fulfill degree requirements.

 Co-Curricular Activities